xlHomingz/All-in-one-Checker/README.md

 An all in account checker made in C++.
 Made with multichecking and more.
 This was made to demonstrate the flaws in certain website API's.
+Run checkers.exe

 <html>
 <a href=https://github.com/Mickey758/Calani-AIO/releases><img src=https://img.shields.io/badge/download_calani-3670A0?style=for-the-badge></a>